Sodium-Based Energy Storage

 Project Innovation + Advantages:

-Sharp Labs and their partners at the University of Texas and Oregon State University are developing a sodium-based battery that could dramatically increase battery cycle life at a low cost while maintaining a high energy capacity.
+Sharp Laboratories of America and their partners at the University of Texas and Oregon State University are developing a sodium-based battery that could dramatically increase battery cycle life at a low cost while maintaining a high energy capacity.
 Current storage approaches use either massive pumped reservoirs of water or underground compressed air storage, which carry serious infrastructure requirements and are not feasible beyond specific site limitations.
 Therefore, there is a critical need for a scalable, adaptable battery technology to enable widespread deployment of renewable power.
-Sodium ion batteries have the potential to perform as well as today's best lithium-based designs at a significantly lower cost.
-Sharp Labs' new battery would provide long cycle life, high energy density, and safe operation if deployed throughout the electric grid.
+Sodium ion batteries have the potential to perform as well as today’s best lithium-based designs at a significantly lower cost.
+Sharp Labs’ new battery would provide long cycle life, high energy density, and safe operation if deployed throughout the electric grid.